-Born in Novara in 1981, Emanuele Francioli developed an early passion for music and musical instruments, admiring his grandfather’s work as a piano tuner.
-Learning to play piano and guitar as a self-taught musician, he soon discovered the string quartet and the beauty and perfection of classic Italian violins.
+I was born in Novara in 1981, and as a child, I developed an early interest in music and musical instruments, thanks to my grandfather, who had spent his entire life working as a piano tuner.
+As a self-taught musician, I learned to play piano and guitar before discovering the string quartet and the beauty and perfection of classic Italian violins.

-Once obtained his high school Diploma (Liceo Scientifico), he attended violin making classes at “Civica Scuola di Liuteria” in Milan under the guidance of Maestro Luca Primon.
+After graduating from High School, I enrolled in violin making classes at the “Civica Scuola di Liuteria” school in Milan, under the guidance of Maestro Luca Primon.

-In 2018 he joined the “Triennale” Competition gaining 12th place with a cello; awarded also with an Honourable Mention for being one of the six viola finalists, he has been assigned the “A.L.I.
-Award”, for an instrument “with peculiar personality within the Italian tradition and culture”.
+In 2018, I competed in the “Triennale” International Violin Making Competition in Cremona, where I placed 12th with a cello; I also received an Honourable Mention for being one of the six viola finalists, and I was given the “A.L.I.
+Award” for an instrument “with peculiar personality within the Italian tradition and culture”.